 An introduction to and overview of the profession of social work.
 An examination of the value, knowledge, and skill bases of social work from a generalist perspective.
 Overview of general systems theory.
-Human diversity in social work practices.
-Offered FA.
+Human diversity in social work

 SOWK Social Work